All posts

 • EIN confirmation letter (CP 575 or 147C)

-Step 4: Apply to a Banking Platform
+Step 4: Apply to Both Mercury and Wise

 Step 5: First Deposit and Account Activation